Stabbath/world-gen-prototype/README.md

 ## 4.3 Mineral Resources
 - **Gold and other ores:** Convergent boundaries and orogenic belts are prime zones.
 Areas that have undergone subduction-related magmatism or continental collision are likely to have rich mineralization.
 - **Diamond:** Diamonds are linked to ancient, stable continental interiors ("cratons") with very thick lithosphere.
 Any continental crust that has remained intact and un-subducted for a long span can be treated as a craton.
 We expect diamond resources to be found in such regions.

-### MAJOR TODO - Review the DeepResearch prompt I gave ChatGPT to find more info on this specific topic.
-Fill in the details here.

 # Modelling 5: Erosion